magenta-aps/apache_log_exporter/README.md

 Options:
   -f, --file TEXT                Logfile to open/follow.
   -o, --offset-file TEXT         File to store logfile offset.
+                                 (default=offset.file)
-  -u, --update-interval INTEGER  How often to ingest log content.
-  -h, --host TEXT                Which host to run on.
-  -p, --port INTEGER             Which port to run on.
+  -u, --update-interval INTEGER  How often to ingest log content. (default=10) -h, --host TEXT                Which host to run on. (default=0.0.0.0) -p, --port INTEGER             Which port to run on. (default=8452) -c, --collapse-time INTEGER    Interval for collapsing metrics.
+                                 (default=off)
+  -i, --ignore-url TEXT          URL to ignore (regex).
   --help                         Show this message and exit.
 ```